SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/DashboardQueryFilterFeed.md

    - *WebSocket settings*: Allows you to customize the polling interval for this component.
 To do so, clear the checkbox in this section and specify the custom polling interval.

-   - *Filter assistance*: Determines whether the query filter should offer choices already filtered based on available data.
-By default disabled.
+   - *Filter assistance*: Determines whether the column filters will assist you by providing suggestions and other information such as units, step size, etc. By default disabled.

      > [!NOTE]
      > Depending on the size of your data, enabling this setting may impact performance.